Climate Action

 2. This Project received funding from the Australian Renewable Energy Agency (ARENA) as part of ARENA’s Advancing Renewables Program.
 The views expressed herein are not necessarily the views of the Australian Government, and the Australian Government does not accept responsibility for any information or advice contained herein.

-BlueScope is focussed on developing a clear pathway to low emissions ‘primary’ steelmaking in Australia.
+BlueScope is focused on developing a clear pathway to low emissions ‘primary’ steelmaking in Australia.
 We believe Direct Reduced Iron (DRI) is the most prospective technology to decarbonise our Australian business.
 We are investigating accelerated technology developments in natural gas Direct Reduced Iron (DRI) as a transitional pathway to using green hydrogen to produce lower emissions steel.

 “We believe the development of ESF technology is key to unlocking Australia’s unique advantages in this decarbonisation journey – and, more importantly, has the potential for wider adaptation across the global steel industry.
 We believe that this collaboration where we can contribute BlueScope’s unique experience in operating an ESF will be key to cracking the code for Pilbara ores in low emission-intensity ironmaking.”
-Tania Archibald, Chief Executive Australian Steel Products

 Further information